-- v.
+v.
 Data.

 - a) Calibration results.
-The data is needed to show calibration calculations and results.

-- b) Analyzer data.
+The data is needed to show calibration calculations and results. - b) Analyzer data.

-- vi.
+vi.
 Formatting and binding.

-- a) Multiple locations or operating units

-- i) Calculations and results for all units shall be put into the Calculation section only.

-ii) Analyzer data for all units shall be put into the Data section only.
-Results for all emissions monitoring runs to be put into the Summary section to summarize the results of the runs and whether or not they meet RC emissions
+- a) Multiple locations or operating units - i) Calculations and results for all units shall be put into the Calculation section only. - ii) Analyzer data for all units shall be put into the Data section only.
+Results for all emissions monitoring runs to be put into the Summary section to summarize the results of the runs and whether or not they meet RC emissions limits.

-- limits. - b) Spreadsheets and tables shall have only one entry per cell. - c) The calculated result shall be colored coded black.
-Red ink is to be used if the reported value is in exceedance of the RC emission limit. - d) Include the appropriate RC permit limit in the tables or spreadsheets. - e) Each run result will be calculated in the Calculation Section with the result printed there, and the results show in the Summary Section as well. - Additional sections or divisions may be added to the required format as subsections if needed. - g) Fonts shall be no small than 12 point unless the text is reduced to fit tables. - h) The name of the company and consultant shall be visible on the cover. - i) Contact information for the company and consultant shall be found in the front of the report. - j) Bindings must be able to be laid flat. - k) Electronic copies are to be submitted via compact disc with the appropriate storage pouch integral to the document.
+- b) Spreadsheets and tables shall have only one entry per cell. - c) The calculated result shall be colored coded black.
+Red ink is to be used if the reported value is in exceedance of the RC emission limit. - d) Include the appropriate RC permit limit in the tables or spreadsheets. - e) Each run result will be calculated in the Calculation Section with the result printed there, and the results show in the Summary Section as well. - f) Additional sections or divisions may be added to the required format as subsections if needed. - g) Fonts shall be no small than 12 point unless the text is reduced to fit tables. - h) The name of the company and consultant shall be visible on the cover. - i) Contact information for the company and consultant shall be found in the front of the report. - j) Bindings must be able to be laid flat.